Australia rings in 2021 with new pandemic restrictions, traffic jam | Health

 Australia rings in 2021 with new pandemic restrictions, traffic jam

-Australia welcomed 2021 with subdued celebrations with hopes for a better year dampened by new COVID-19 outbreaks in the country's two most populous states of New South Wales and Victoria.
-Hundreds of families spent New Year's eve stranded in a kilometre-long traffic jam, media footage showed, as they rushed to their home states to avoid border restrictions that kick in from midnight.
+Australia welcomed 2021 with subdued celebrations as hopes for a better year were dampened by new COVID-19 outbreaks in the country's two most populous states of New South Wales and Victoria.
+Hundreds of families spent New Year's eve stranded in a kilometre-long traffic jam as they rushed to their home states to avoid border restrictions that kick in from midnight.

-New South Wales is the epicentre of the latest outbreak with a cluster that began in Sydney's Northern Beaches expanding to 144.
-An update from the state is due at 0030 GMT.
-Neighbouring Victoria reported a cluster of eight cases this week, with some believed linked to the Sydney outbreak.
-The state, which limited indoor gatherings to 15 people and reintroduced mandatory masks indoors, reported no new cases in the 24 hours to midnight.
+New South Wales (NSW) is the epicentre of the latest outbreak with a cluster that began in Sydney's Northern Beaches expanding to 146.
+It reported three new coronavirus cases overnight from more than 32,000 tests.
+"The strong message from us is to be on high alert, come forward and get tested with the mildest of symptoms," NSW Premier Gladys Berejiklien told reporters in Sydney, urging people to wear masks.

+"We are in a stage in the pandemic where we do need to be on high alert."
+Neighbouring Victoria reported no new virus cases in the 24 hours to midnight, though authorities expect numbers to rise in coming days.
+The state has a cluster of eight cases, with some believed linked to the Sydney outbreak.

 Australia has reported just over 28,400 COVID-19 cases and 909 deaths since the pandemic began.
 (Graphic: https://tmsnrt.rs/34pvUyi)